shreyasganesh0/shreyasganesh0/README.md

 Welcome to my Github HomePage!

-- 📖 I am doing my Master's in Computer Engineering at the University of Florida, Gainesville with a focus in Machine Learning.
+- 📖 I am doing my Master's in Computer Engineering at the University of Florida, Gainesville with a focus in Systems Programming.
 - 📊 Most of my experience is in Python with multiple projects, courses and papers in Data Science and machine learning.
 - 💬 I'm looking to collborate on anything that involves networking, databases, message brokers, ... the whole nine yards.
 - 🔭 I'm currently actively learning Zig, Go and Python for backend development in my spare time and im actively looking for jobs in backend development.